PiNet/PiNet.github.io/README.md

 Then navigate to ```http://localhost:4000/``` in a web browser.

-#Licence
+#License
-The PiNet documentation is released under the MIT Licence.
-Check the [LICENCE](LICENCE) file for more information.
+The PiNet documentation is released under the MIT License.
+Check the [LICENSE](LICENSE) file for more information.